Integrated gate-commutated thyristor: Description

-An IGCT is a special type of thyristor.
-It is made of the integration of the gate unit with the Gate Commutated Thyristor (GCT) wafer device.
-The close integration of the gate unit with the wafer device ensures fast commutation of the conduction current from the cathode to the gate.
-The wafer device is similar to a gate turn-off thyristor (GTO).
-They can be turned on and off by a gate signal, and withstand higher rates of voltage rise (dv/dt), such that no snubber is required for most applications.
+An IGCT is a type of thyristor, consisting of a gate-commutated thyristor (GCT) and a gate drive module integrated as a single unit.
+This integration allows fast commutation of the conduction current from the cathode to the gate.
+They can be turned on and off by a gate signal, but unlike GTO thyristors, IGCTs can withstand higher rates of voltage rise (dV/dt), such that no turn-off snubber is generally required, and when turn-off snubbers are used they can be significantly smaller than those required for GTO thyristors.

-The structure of an IGCT is very similar to a GTO thyristor.
-In an IGCT, the gate turn-off current is greater than the anode current.
+The structure of an IGCT is similar to a GTO thyristor.
+In an IGCT, the GTO current is greater than the anode current.
 This results in a complete elimination of minority carrier injection from the lower PN junction and faster turn-off times.
 The main differences are a reduction in cell size, and a much more substantial gate connection with much lower inductance in the gate drive circuit and drive circuit connection.
-The very high gate currents and fast dI/dt rise of the gate current mean that regular wires can not be used to connect the gate drive to the IGCT.
-The drive circuit PCB is integrated into the package of the device.
+The high gate currents and fast dI/dt rise of the gate current mean that regular wires cannot be used to connect the gate drive to the thyristor; instead, the thyristor is mounted directly to the gate drive circuit PCB.
 The drive circuit surrounds the device and a large circular conductor attaching to the edge of the IGCT is used.
-The large contact area and short distance reduce both the inductance and resistance of the connection.
+The large contact area and short distance reduce both inductance and resistance.

-The IGCT's much faster turn-off times compared to the GTO's allows it to operate at higher frequencies—up to several kHz for very short periods of time.
-However, because of high switching losses, typical operating frequency is up to 500 Hz.
+Since IGCTs have much faster turn-off times compared to GTOs, they can switch at higher frequencies than GTOs.
+While they can handle up to several tens of kHz for very short periods, they turn on and off more slowly than IGBTs and MOSFETs, so most applications limit the continuous switching frequency to around 1,000 Hz.

-Neutron-Transmutation-Doped Silicon used as the IGCT base substrate.
+Neutron-transmutation-doped silicon is used as the IGCT base substrate.

-IGCTs, in high power applications, are sensitive to cosmic rays.
+In high power applications, IGCTs are sensitive to cosmic rays.
 To decrease cosmic ray induced malfunctions, more thickness in the n^{−} base is required.

 Reverse bias

-IGCT are available with or without reverse blocking capability.
-Reverse blocking capability adds to the forward voltage drop because of the need to have a long, low-doped P1 region.
+IGCTs are available with or without reverse blocking capability.
+Reverse blocking capability adds to the forward voltage drop because of the need for a long, low-doped P1 region.

-IGCTs capable of blocking reverse voltage are known as symmetrical IGCT, abbreviated S-IGCT or SGCT.
+IGCTs capable of blocking reverse voltage are termed symmetrical IGCT (S-IGCT or SGCT).
 Usually, the reverse blocking voltage rating and forward blocking voltage rating are the same.
-The typical application for symmetrical IGCTs is in current source inverters.
+The typical application for symmetrical IGCTs is current source inverters.

-IGCTs incapable of blocking reverse voltage are known as asymmetrical IGCT, abbreviated A-IGCT or AGCT.
+IGCTs incapable of blocking reverse voltage are termed asymmetrical IGCT (A-IGCT or AGCT).
 They typically have a reverse breakdown rating in the tens of volts.
 A-IGCTs are used where either a reverse conducting diode is applied in parallel (for example, in voltage source inverters) or where reverse voltage would never occur (for example, in switching power supplies or DC traction choppers).

 Asymmetrical IGCTs can be fabricated with a reverse conducting diode in the same package.
-These are known as RC-IGCT, for reverse conducting IGCT.
+These are termed reverse conducting IGCT (RC-IGCT).